jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 Clojure is showing people how little of that you actually need.
 It is the same thing here.

-But the strong names, right, the globally qualified name space names will be the identity names.
+But the strong names, the globally qualified name space names, will be the identity names.
 That is really important that they be like that.
 The value names, you want to be conflict free, tear off names that anyone can create without coordination, and that is what a UUID is about.

 [Time 0:38:49]